Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

 Let $g$ be a linear coalitional game value and $\bar{g}$ its centered extension.
-Generalizing Theorem \ref{prop::margoperatorunbound}, Proposition \ref{prop::coalqgameprop} indicates that, unlike their conditional analogs, marginal explanations $f\mapsto \bar{g}_i(X; \vpdp,\mathcal{P},f)$ are not necessarily bounded in the $L^2(P_X)$-metric -- the instability that motivated grouping the predictors as a remedy and resulted in Proposition \ref{prop::unifcoalexpl}.
-Here, we provide better bounds for marginal coalitional values under the assumption that $g$ admits a two-step formulation (see \S\ref{subsubsec::twostepprop}) with a particular type of intermediate games, i.e. those that appeared in the case of Owen or two-step Shapley value (see \eqref{modqgame} or \eqref{tshinterm}). \begin{lemma} Let $g$ be a coalitional game value with a two-step formulation given by linear game values $h^{(1)}$ and $h^{(2)}$ as in Definition \ref{def::2stepprop}.
-Denote the centered extension of $g$ by $\bar{g}$.
-Let $X=(X_1,\dots,X_n)$ be the predictors, $f$ a model, and $\mathcal{P}=\{S_1,S_2,\dots,S_m\}$ a partition of predictors. \begin{itemize} \item [(i)] Suppose in the two-step formulation of $g$ each intermediate game $\hat{v}_T=\hat{v}_T(N,v,\cP)$ ($T\subseteq S_j$) is given by $v^{\cP|T}$.
-Then for any $i\in S_j$ we have
+Generalizing Theorem \ref{thm::margoperatorunbound}, Proposition \ref{prop::coalqgameprop} indicates that, unlike their conditional analogs, marginal explanations $f\mapsto \bar{g}_i(X; \vpdp,\mathcal{P},f)$ are not necessarily bounded in the $L^2(P_X)$-metric.
+A similar instability for game values motivated grouping the predictors as a remedy and resulted in Proposition \ref{prop::quotgameexpl}.
+Here, we provide better bounds for marginal coalitional values under the assumption that $g$ admits a two-step formulation with a particular type of intermediate games, i.e. those that appeared in the case of Owen or two-step Shapley value; see \eqref{modqgame} and \eqref{tshinterm}.